yashu1wwww/Bookmyshow-Movies-Auto-Interest-With-Multiple-Accounts/README.md

 To run the program, download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file to a specific folder.

+# 👉 Note:Every time Bms updates the code, it varies.
+So, fork the code if not work means...

 Open the command prompt in that folder and

 ## enter in cmd undetected_chromedriver